Saturday, July 31st, 2010

 1920 town of Palacios, Precinct 3, Matagorda County, Texas and father Landrine

-Their only child was (a) Andrew Jackson Tatum (11 December 1872 Clear Lake - probably Cerro Gordo County, Iowa to 27 May 1936 Portland, Multnomah County, Oregon) married 25 March 1894 in Ocheyedan, Osceola, Iowa to Arminta "Mintie" Jane Hanna Tatum (8 June 1876 Ontario, Canada to 1 February 1961 and both buried at Mountain View Memorial Park, Tacoma, Washington).
-They lived in the following locations:
+(a) Andrew Jackson Tatum (11 December 1872 Clear Lake - probably Cerro Gordo County, Iowa to 27 May 1936 Portland, Multnomah County, Oregon) married 25 March 1894 in Ocheyedan, Osceola, Iowa to Arminta "Mintie" Jane Hanna Tatum (8 June 1876 Ontario, Canada to 1 February 1961 and both buried at Mountain View Memorial Park, Tacoma, Washington).
+Andrew Jackson Tatum and his wife Mintie lived in the following locations:

 1900 and 1910 Ocheyedan Township, Osceola County, Iowa

-1920 Town of Palacios, Precinct 3, Matagorda County, Texas.
+1920 Town of Palacios, Matagorda County, Texas.
 This Census notes Arminta immigrated to the US.
 In 1879 and was naturalized in 1887.

 1921 reported in Tacoma, Washington